Ireland - Social Security Insights | Workia

 Treaties

 Ireland has social security agreements with all European Economic Area countries and 9 other non-EEA countries, including the UK, the US, Canada, Australia and Japan.
-These agreements determine which country has the right the levy social security contributions, has the obligation to provide benefits, and prevent social security being levied twice on the same income.
+These agreements determine which country levies social security contributions, provides benefits, and prevent social security being levied twice on the same income.
 Most inbounds expatriates to Ireland therefore continue to pay home country social security and are exempt from Irish PRSI contributions, and most Irish outbounds remain liable.
+The UK Ireland social security agreement allows that for UK/Ireland moves, home country coverage can continue for five years, with special rules applying to individuals working in the UK and Ireland on a regular basis.
+A similar rule applies to multi-state workers working in Ireland and the rest of the EEA on a regular basis.

-USC remains payable in Ireland even for those assigned there with a certificate of coverage or an A1.
+USC remains payable in Ireland even for those assigned there with a certificate of coverage or an A1, so in effect there is an element of double social security contribution.

 Exemptions